Gift and Inheritance Tax (Capital Acquisitions Tax – CAT)

 • or

-• dies and the gift becomes an inheritance.
+• dies and the power of revocation expires.

-If you have free use of a benefit that is subject to a power of revocation, a charge to CAT may arise.
-CAT is calculated on the annual value of the benefit.
+If you have free use of a property, that is subject to a power of revocation, a charge to CAT may arise.

-This benefit is deemed to be taken on 31 December for each year that you have free use of the benefit.
+A benefit is deemed to be taken on the 31 December of each year that you have free use of the property.
+However, if your free use comes to an end, the benefit is deemed to be taken the day before the free use ends.